 Thus, as previously stated, the development of a conceptual framework to systematize the evolution of the IoT concept may be valuable.
-To do so, first we integrate the above-mentioned four facts with the innovation literature, in particular Henderson and Clark's model (1990).
+To do so, first we integrate the above-mentioned four facts with the innovation literature, in particular Henderson and Clark's (1990) model.
 Then, we interpret the model in a dynamic fashion that explains the different facts in relation to evolutionary stages.
 Finally, we focus our attention on how this innovation impacts on the product and process innovation outcome, especially in the manufacturing industry.

-3. The IoT in Manufacturing: A Conceptual Framework
+3. The IoT in manufacturing: a conceptual framework